GravityPDF/gravity-pdf/README.md

 1. PRs that don't pass existing unit testing or do not have the proper tests to accompany the changes will not be merged.
 1. Once our team is happy with the PR we'll ask you to squash your branch into a single commit, rebase it onto the development branch and push the changes to GitHub.
 This ensures we keep a clean Git history.

-If you are uncertain whether your PR meets all these requirements: don't worry!
+If you are uncertain whether your PR meets all these requirements, don't worry!
 If there are problems our friendly team will guide you in the right direction.

 #### Run Unit Tests